 - 3/4 cup heavy cream

 - Heat a large pot over medium-high; add bacon and cook until crispy, about 5 minutes.
 Transfer to a paper towel-lined plate.

 - Drain off all but one tablespoon of the rendered bacon fat; add sausage and onion to the pot and cook until pork is no longer pink and onion is translucent, crumbling up the pork and stirring frequently, 3-5 minutes.
 Add in garlic and cook for 1 minute.
 Drain excess fat.

 - Pour in chicken stock and bring to a boil.
-Add potatoes; reduce heat to a medium simmer for about 10 minutes until potatoes are tender.
+Add potatoes; reduce heat to a medium simmer for about 12 minutes until potatoes are tender.

-- Stir in spinach until it begins to wilt.
-Return bacon back to the pot and stir in heavy cream until heated through, about 1 more minute.
-Taste and add season with salt and pepper to taste, if necessary.
+- Return most of the bacon back to the pot (reserving some for garnish) and stir in heavy cream until heated through, 2-3 more minutes.

 - Taste and season with salt and pepper.